ruwayd99/ruwayd99/README.md

 - 🌱 I am currently learning formal verification and UVM with a focus on contrained random verification.

 - 🚀 Working in the software team for [UBC Rocket](https://www.ubcrocket.com/), contributing to our [groundstation](https://github.com/UBC-Rocket/UBCRocketGroundStation)

+- 💻 Working in the hardware integration team for [UBC SmartCity](https://ubcsmartcity.com/), contributing to the [park smart application](https://github.com/UBCSmartCity/ParkSmart).
+Currently working on a feature that utilizes Raspberry Pi Pico to collect live sensor data and display it in our application.

 - 💻 Worked on the [safewalk mobile application](https://github.com/UBCSmartCity/UBC-Safewalk-App) for [UBC SmartCity](https://ubcsmartcity.com/)